equelin/Unity-Powershell/docs/installation.md

 Get-Command -Module Unity-Powershell
 ```

+### Manual installation

-Alternatively you can download the module from GitHub
+Alternatively you can download the module from GitHub.

 * Download the repository
 * Unblock the zip